Life Architecture

 -

-It's custom and not just a template.
-Iterative, not prescriptive.
-And it includes coaching, not just system design.
 Most solutions fail because they're built for people with less complexity, or they hand you something and walk away before you've changed the behaviors underneath.
-Twelve weeks gives us time to build the infrastructure and help you understand yourself well enough to maintain it.
+Depending on which engagement you're in, we have anywhere from two sessions to twelve weeks to build the infrastructure and help you understand yourself well enough to maintain it.

 -